jstrobl1910/CCL1/README.md

 ## ✍️ **Reflection**

-### What went well:
+## What Went Well
-- **Creative Design:** The theme and style came together seamlessly, and the sprites were fun to design.
+- **Level Design:** Designing and testing levels was both fun and rewarding, adding depth to the gameplay.
-- **Core Mechanics:** The gravity-based gameplay worked better than expected and provided a unique challenge.
+- **Mouse Click Movement:** Implementing movement based on mouse clicks worked surprisingly well with the right math.

-### Challenges:
+## Challenges
-- **Time Constraints:** Implementing all the features we envisioned wasn’t possible due to the limited timeframe.
+- **Gravity & Movement:** Balancing gravity with smooth movement was tricky.
+Adjusting `xVelocity` and `yVelocity` was necessary for better control.
-- **Bug Fixes:** Handling collisions and edge cases for gravity mechanics was tricky.
+- **Collision Handling:** The `applyGravity` function originally only checked for top and bottom collisions, so I had to add horizontal collision detection.

-### Lessons Learned:
+## Lessons Learned
-- **Prototyping Matters:** Testing early prototypes helped refine the core mechanics quickly.
+- **Understand Core Functions First:** Fully understanding how `applyGravity` worked was crucial for avoiding unexpected behavior.
-- **Keep it Simple:** Focusing on one unique mechanic instead of multiple features made the game more polished.
+- **Keep It Simple:** At times, I overcomplicated the physics, but a simpler approach often gave the best results.